asyncapi/website/README.md

 Now you're running AsyncAPI website in a development mode.
 Container is mapped with your local copy of the website.
 Whenever you make changes to the code, the website will refresh and changes visible in localhost:3000.

+## Updating information about project finance

+AsyncAPI Financial Summary page aims to provide transparency and clarity regarding the organization's financial activities.
+It serves as a platform to showcase how donations are accepted, different sponsorship options, and how the generated funds are utilized.

+### How to update information

+- YAML files must be stored in the `config/finance` directory.

+- Create separate folders for each year under `config/finance`, such as `config/finance/2023`.
+Inside each year's folder, include two YAML files: `Expenses.yml` and `ExpensesLink.yml`.

+- In `Expenses.yml`, record expenses for each month, specifying the `Category` and `Amount`.

+- In `ExpensesLink.yml`, provide discussion links related to expense categories.

+- When a new year begins, create a corresponding folder for that year under `config/finance` and place the YAML files inside the folder for that specific year.
+For example, create a folder named `config/finance/2024` for the year 2024 and `config/finance/2025` for the year 2025.
+Place the YAML file for each respective year inside its designated folder.

+- Modify the years within the `scripts/finance/index.js` , `lib/getUniqueCategories.js` and `components/FinancialSummary/BarChartComponent.js` to handle data for different years effectively.

 ## Case studies